AgoraDoc/agora-style-guide/_content/language-and-grammar.md

   Copy the Microsoft Word files to your iOS project folder.
 ```
 Do not use capitalization for emphasis, as this comes across as shouting to a native English reader.
-Use italics instead. //TODO William Correct?
+Use italics instead.
+Note: You should use emphasis sparingly.

 | Do this...                                           | ...instead of this                                    |
 | :--------------------------------------------------- | :---------------------------------------------------- |